posativ/acrylamid/docs/commands.rst

 Acrylamid features a basic RSS and Atom feed importer (WordPress dump is planned) to make it more easy to move to Acrylamid.
-To import a feed, point to the URL or the local FILE.
+To import a feed, point to an URL or local FILE.
 By default, all HTML is reconversed to Markdown using, first pandoc_ if found, then `html2text
 <http://www.aaronsw.com/2002/html2text/>`_ if found, else the plain HTML is
-stored into plaintext files. reStructuredText is also supported by pandoc_ and optional by `html2rest <http://pypi.python.org/pypi/html2rest>`.
+stored into plaintext files. reStructuredText is also supported by pandoc_ and optional by `html2rest <http://pypi.python.org/pypi/html2rest>`_.

 .. _pandoc: http://johnmacfarlane.net/pandoc/